COGS18/COGS18.github.io/_build/html/_sources/assets/intro/syllabus.md

 There will be a flexible 24h time window during which students will be able to complete each midterm exam.
 While each exam will be designed to take ~1h, you could theoretically (although it's not advised) work on the exam for 24h, as long as its turned in on time.
 There will be no late submissions for midterm exams.

-There will be two midterms, each taking place on a Friday.
+There will be two midterms (see Course Schedule).
 Each midterm is worth 12.5\% of your grade.
 The exams will include varied question types and will be taken online.

 During exams this quarter, you *will* be allowed to consult outside resources (your notes, Google, etc.); however, you ***must complete the exam on your own without any type of communication with other humans***.
 For example, while you're allowed to look something up on Google or look over your class notes, you may not ask anyone about a question or their thoughts regarding your answer.
 You may not text/communicate on any messaging apps about the exam with anyone.
 You may not take the exam while looking at someone else's exam/computer.
 On exam days, there will be no office hours.